 Week 1: Summer Organizing Plan for your summer calendar, backpacks and sports gear

 During this week, ensure that all summer activities, camps, vacations, babysitter time-off, and travel is on the same calendar to avoid overlaps and gaps.
 Also, unpack backpacks and sports bags coming home from school to avoid lost items and fuzzy green sandwich remains surfacing in the fall.

 Week 2: organize summer clothes

 During your second week of your summer organizing plan, cull through all family members clothing to ensure everyone is covered, so to speak.

 During this week, if you’ve let your own fitness routine slip, look at ways to incorporate fitness, healthy eating, or other healthy habits back into your day.
 Take a class or enlist a buddy to help make it stick.
 No need to join a gym.
 Check out free fitness apps, or sign up for a fun run or walk.
 If you hate to fund raise, get in shape now and join up with Alex’s Lemonade Million Mile Run/Walk/Bike, no fund raising required!

 During this week, get each kid to review last year’s treasures and masterpieces with you, and decide on the best items to archive.
 Then order Dynamic Frames to help organize next year’s works effortlessly and beautifully.

-Week 5: tackle an unfinished project of your choice
+Week 5: complete an unfinished project of your choice

-Choose something you’ve been meaning to get done and tackle it, whatever it is.
+Choose something you’ve been meaning to get done and tackle it, whatever it is, during week 5 of your summer organizing plan.
 Refinishing a piece of furniture, organizing the garage, having a contractor make repairs, or even making that long overdue doctor’s appointment for yourself deserves your attention this week.